sourcegraph/handbook/content/people-ops/compensation.md

 ## Compensation increases

-Everyone's compensation is reviewed regularly as part of our [performance review](performance-reviews.md) process.
+Everyone's compensation is reviewed regularly as part of our [review cycle](https://about.sourcegraph.com/handbook/people-ops/review-cycles) process.

 ## Ranges